Last updated: Customer trust: Definition, value, and 6 powerful ways to earn it

 In short: to compete, you need to deliver outstanding experiences.
 To do that, you need valuable customer data.
 And to get that, customers need to trust you.

-How to build customer trust: six way to earn it
+How to build customer trust: six powerful ways to earn it

 Of course, businesses can proactively work on building (or rebuilding) customer trust and being trustworthy.

-Here are six essential tips for brands on how to build customer trust:
+Here are six powerful ways for brands on how to build customer trust:

-1. Customer service is the front line when it comes to customer trust.
+1. Customer service is your front line for building trust.
 There was a time when customer service and customer experience were separate.
 That’s no longer the case – service is now an integral part of the CX, and everyone in your org is responsible for it.
 This is where collaboration across the company becomes critical, and CRM customer service software can assist in making collaboration simplified in real-time.

-2. Be honest and forthcoming with anything that impacts them.
-Transparency is huge when it comes to building customer trust.
-And consumers today are extremely well-versed in what solutions exist to protect them.
+2. Transparency is key to building trust– be upfront about anything that affects your customers.
+Consumers today are extremely well-versed in what solutions exist to protect them.
 Let them know what you’re doing, what protections you’ve put in place to prevent their data from being compromised.

-3. Respect their privacy and boundaries.
+3. Prioritize privacy and respect boundaries.
 Give customers control over how their data is collected, used, and shared.
 Make it easy for them to opt-in and opt-out at will (ideally, from a single spot).
 And then honor those preferences.

-4. Address conflicts clearly and healthily.
+4. Handle conflicts with honesty and care.
 Building customer trust requires that when it’s broken we fess up and promise to do better.
 Mistakes happen.
 When they do, own them and address them head-on.
 Don’t make light of a situation where your customers’ data may have been at risk; don’t ignore it in hopes that it will blow over.
 Equip your service staff to handle any questions clearly and directly, so your customers feel heard.

 5. Walk the talk of customer trust.
 Trust is lost when your words and actions don’t match.
 The simplest solution?
 Authenticity and follow-through.
 If you say privacy is important to you, show it at every stage of the customer journey.

-6. Remember relationships are a give and take.
+6. Nurture relationships by showing appreciation.
+Trust is a two-way street.
 You can’t expect people to hand over the most important assets they have and get nothing in exchange.
 It’s on you to show how they benefit from sharing their data.
 Invest in stellar customer service and personalized campaigns.
 Acknowledge loyalty and show your appreciation – whether with big gestures or just by showing up day in and day out.
 As you are building customer trust, don’t let your customers feel taken for granted.

 The future of business depends on trusted relationships